-Because of its rapid progress, it’s worth taking a step back to really understand what ML is and start thinking about how you might utilize it in your own business.
+Because of its rapid progress, it’s worth taking a step back to really understand what machine learning is and start thinking about how you might utilize it in your own business.

-Many large corporations have already invested in ML and are betting on it to be the next big thing.
-According to Deloitte’s 2016 Global CIO Survey, 64 percent of 1,200 IT executives who were asked stated that ML was one of the new technologies they planned to invest in significantly in coming years.
+Many large corporations have already invested in machine learning and are betting on it to be the next big thing.
+According to Deloitte’s 2016 Global CIO Survey, 64 percent of 1,200 IT executives who were asked stated that machine learning was one of the new technologies they planned to invest in significantly in coming years.

-With that in mind, let’s delve into ML to get a better understanding.
+With that in mind, let’s delve into machine learning to get a better understanding.

 What is it exactly?

 Machine learning is a part of computer science that can be described as a computers’ ability to learn and react to a task, without being specifically programmed for that task.

 It analyzes data by the study of pattern recognition and the construction of algorithms to make predictions.
 It learns from huge amounts of input data and can progressively improve its performance as time passes and experience grows.

 Machine learning has the potential to help businesses become much more efficient by automating more tasks that are traditionally carried out by humans.